|'Goliath' heads to Jacksonville, seeks 10-0 start|

 White capped the drive with a 1-yard TD run, and Haynesworth later sealed the victory with his second sack.

-locker assignments in hopes of shaking things up and then sent leading tackler and team captain Mike Peterson home for insubordination.
+The Jaguars haven't really gotten back on track since.
+They snapped a two-game skid last week at winless Detroit, ending a tumultuous week in which Del Rio questioned team chemistry, shuffled locker assignments in hopes of shaking things up and then sent leading tackler and team captain Mike Peterson home for insubordination.

-``A lot of people jumped off the bandwagon,'' running back Maurice Jones-Drew said. ``We're going to have to try to fill that thing back up.''
+,'' running back Maurice Jones-Drew said. ``We're going to have to try to fill that thing back up.''

 Tennessee's bandwagon might have some empty seats, even with Del Rio onboard.
 Although the Titans are unbeaten, they're not getting the same kind of attention the Colts and Patriots received during their recent unbeaten runs.

 ``At the end of the day, it's about us and what we do,'' Titans linebacker Keith Bulluck said. ``It's not about what anyone else thinks or how anyone's portraying what's going on.''

 The Titans certainly don't agree with Del Rio's characterization of the matchup.